 Section 27-643 of the Zoning Ordinance requires submittal of a public participation program for District Council review and approval.
-The proposed public participation plan for the West Hyattsville-Queens Chapel Sector Plan includes use of traditional and electronic media to quickly gather and disseminate information, online and telephone platforms for outreach events, interviews with key stakeholders and partner agencies, a virtual field office presence, online surveys, and briefings to decision makers.
+The proposed public participation plan for the West Hyattsville-Queens Chapel Sector Plan also includes the public engagement that has taken place since September 2020 that was authorized under CR-102-2020 in October 2020.
+It includes use of traditional and electronic media to quickly gather and disseminate information, online and telephone platforms for outreach events, interviews with key stakeholders and partner agencies, a virtual field office presence, online surveys, and briefings to decision makers.